JustynaOlszewska/quizeExpress/README.md

 # quizeExpress

-Jest to prosta aplikacja z express.
-Quiz z pytaniami, możliwymi odpowiedziami, podpowiedziami.
+This is a simple application from express.
+Quiz with questions, possible answers, hints.